dayyass/dayyass/README.md

 [![](https://img.shields.io/twitter/follow/d_ayyass?style=social&label=Follow)](https://twitter.com/d_ayyass)

 ### Hi, my name is Dani 👋 and I ❤️ open-source
-I’m currently studying for a **Master’s degree** in Applied Mathematics and Computer Science at *Lomonosov Moscow State University*, *Faculty of Computational Mathematics and Cybernetics*.<br>
+I’m currently studying for a **Master’s degree** in Applied Mathematics and Computer Science at Lomonosov Moscow State University, Faculty of Computational Mathematics and Cybernetics.<br>
-I’m also working as a **Senior NLP Engineer** at *Sber AI*.
+I’m also working as a **Senior NLP Engineer** at Sber AI.

-In my spare time, I like to learn something new about *Machine Learning / Deep Learning* and implement different models.
-For more information, please visit my [projects](https://github.com/dayyass#projects-) and [blog](https://dayyass.github.io).
+In my spare time, I like to learn something new about **Machine Learning / Deep Learning** and implement different models.
+For more information, please visit my [projects](https://github.com/dayyass#projects-).

 ### Work experience 👔
 | Job Position                 | Company                                    | Work Period             |